3 min read • 487 words

 In a recent development, the state of Missouri is grappling with a groundbreaking case of bird flu that has captured national attention.
 According to recent reports, a Missouri resident has been diagnosed with the avian influenza virus, marking a significant milestone in the ongoing battle against the disease.
-Missouri Bird Flu case, detailed in a CNN article, is notable not only for its rarity but also for the circumstances surrounding the infection.
+This case, detailed in a CNN article, is notable not only for its rarity but also for the circumstances surrounding the infection.

 Unprecedented Human Infection